blacknon/lssh/cmd/lssh/README.md

     -P                                          run shell or command in mux UI (lsmux compatible).
     --hold                                      keep command panes after remote command exits (with -P).
     --allow-layout-change                       allow opening new pages/panes even in command mode (with -P).
+    --mux-session name                          persistent mux session name (with -P).
+    --mux-socket-path path                      socket path for persistent mux session (with -P).
+    --mux-attach                                attach to an existing mux session (with -P).
+    --mux-detach                                create or keep a persistent mux session without attaching (with -P).
+    --mux-list-sessions                         list persistent mux sessions (with -P).
+    --mux-kill-session                          kill the named mux session (with -P).
+    --attach session-id                         attach to an existing connector session by session-id.
+    --detach                                    start a connector shell session without attaching when supported.
     --localrc                                   use local bashrc shell.
     --not-localrc                               not use local bashrc shell.
     --list, -l                                  print server list from config.